JacobBennett/SendyPHP/README.md

 		'list_id' => 'your_list_id_goes_here'
 	);

-	$sendy = new SendyLibrary($config);
+	$sendy = new SendyPHP($config);

 	//you can change the list_id you are referring to at any point
 	$sendy->list_id = "a_different_list_id";
 ```

 #Methods
-After creating a new instance of the SendyLibrary call any of the methods below
+After creating a new instance of SendyPHP call any of the methods below

 ##Return Values
 The return value of any of these functions will include both a status, and a message to go with that status.